2015 Open Championship: Alternates

 To make up the full field of 156, additional places were allocated in ranking order from the Official World Golf Ranking at the time that these places were made available by the Championship Committee.
-Any places made available after the week 27 rankings issued on 5 July 2015 use these week 27 rankings.
-Six places were made available on 29 June based on the week 26 rankings.
+Any places made available after the 5 July 2015 used the week 27 rankings.

+From the Week 26 (week ending 29 June) Official World Golf Ranking: